sirishmk/blocule/README.md

 * Open ``` ~/blocule/LCD/tron_trnx.py ``` and add the wallet address, wallet password and the toaddress (This will be replaced in the future)
 * ``` cd ~/blocule/; make run_disp ```

+## Tron transactions and checking balance
+* The current code uses the API from https://api.tronscan.org/api

 You can add the wallet server and the LCD interface script to your initialization.
 Download more bitmap fonts from here - https://www.dafont.com/bitmap.php

 DISCLAIMER: This project has nothing to do with my day job.
 This project was developed during my free time with my resources and is entirely free for use.